Measurement settings¶

 Note

-The PTP Master option requires the software license (OXY-OPT-PTP-OUT) in combination with the hardware option DEWE3-OPT-IRIG/PTP and the firmware version R6.6.1.
-Further note, that this option does not work in EVALUATION mode.
+To use the PTP input at the chassis controller, it requires the hardware option DEWE3-OPT-IRIG/PTP.
+In addition to use the PTP Master option requires the software license OXY-OPT-PTP-OUT in combination with the firmware version >R6.6.1.
+Further note that this option is not available in EVALUATION mode.

 PPS is the abbreviation for Pulse Per Second.
 PPS signals provide one pulse per second whose Rising or Falling Edge is used for data synchronization.